shanest/old-website/cv/index.md

 Workshop on self-assembling games

 `11/29/2024`
-Workshop on AI and cognitive science
+Workshop: At the Crossroads of AI and Cognitive Science

+#### Unnatural Language Semantics

 `10/18/2024`
 Northeast Linguistics Society (NELS 55)

-#### Unnatural Language Semantics

 `06/01/2024`
 Workshop in honor of Johan van Benthem's 75th birthday